mariadb-corporation/MaxScale/Documentation/Filters/Cache.md

 This storage module uses [redis](https://redis.io/) for storing the cached data.

+Note that Redis should be configured with no idle timeout or with a timeout that is very large.
+Otherwise MaxScale may have to repeatedly connect to Redis, which will hurt both the functionality and the performance.

 Multiple MaxScale instances can share the same redis server and items cached by one MaxScale instance will be used by the other.
 Note that all